Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to a person or thing that is unexpected to succeed or be important but ends up achieving success.
-The phrase doesn’t literally refer to a horse but to an unknown or surprising contender.
+The idiom doesn’t literally refer to a horse but to an unknown or surprising contender.

 Origin: